Gatsby Without the 'E': Crafting Lipograms with LLMs: Generation Approaches

-Our model produced several different candidate translations (3 for T5 and Llama2, 10 for Llama3) and then we selected the one with the highest cosine similarity to the original text.
-This step ensured that the generated text was not only compliant with the constraint but also closely aligned with the original in terms of content and context, minimizing the risk of producing random or irrelevant text.
+\paragraph{Multiselection:} Our model generated multiple candidate translations selecting the one with the highest cosine similarity to the original.
+This ensured compliance with constraints while preserving content and context, reducing randomness or irrelevance.